-Did anyone ever bother to tell you that the funny-looking plastic tank mounted on the wall in your facility is not an emergency supply of water but your Emergency Eye Wash station!
+Did anyone ever bother to tell you that the funny-looking plastic tank mounted on the wall in your facility is not an emergency water supply tank but your Emergency Eye Wash station!
 That’s why I continue to do this series to help you become more knowledgeable and successful at your job because information your boss should have passed on to you never got there and maybe because no one told them.

-Any location in your facility that you store and/or work with chemicals you must have an eyewash station.
-So in any backroom or basement storage area, warehouse, manufacturer, shipping dock, laboratory, or fast food kitchen where you handle chemicals, cleaning solvents or bleach to clean, store, mix or ship, there is the chance of a spill and a chance of getting it in your eye.
+Any location in your facility where you store and/or work with chemicals must have an eyewash station.
+So in any backroom or basement storage area, warehouse, manufacturer, shipping dock, laboratory, or fast food kitchen where you handle chemicals, cleaning solvents, or bleach to clean, store, mix, or ship, there is the chance of a spill and a chance of getting it in your eye.
 You only have seconds to flush it out before serious damage can occur to the eye.
 That’s why you have an eyewash station set up within ten seconds (55 feet)in an unobstructed path from where you are working with those items so you can begin to flush the irritant out and this takes at least 15 minutes of continuous water to flush your eye out correctly.
 Even if the pain stops before then keep applying water to your eye and have another employee alert management of the situation immediately.

-I would be amiss if I didn’t mention you can prevent the need to use an eye wash station by wearing the proper PPE when working with any type of chemicals such as a face shield, goggles and rubber gloves.
+I would be amiss if I didn’t mention you can prevent the need to use an eye wash station by wearing the proper PPE when working with any type of chemicals such as a face shield, goggles, and rubber gloves.
 Yes, even if cleaning.
-Stay safe, be patient, be mindful and listen.
+Stay safe, be patient, be mindful, and listen.
 You’ll be a success.

 OTHER TYPES OF EYE WASH STATIONS